atsepkov/drone/README.md

     drone.ensureState(stateName: string, params: {}, actions: async (page: puppeteer.Page) => { ... }, retries: number)

 Tells drone to find its way to requested state, no matter where drone is now, and execute a set of actions afterwards.
+Drone will use Dijsktra's algorithm to find the shorest path to requested state from its current position.
 Each transition will be attempted the number of times specified by `retry` in the event of failure.
 The format of actions function is the same as that of `drone.actions` method. `params` is your persistent set of arguments you decide to pass in, which can be used for testing states, or performing state transitions (i.e. you can store login credentials, current search query, etc.).

 #### ensureEitherState (declarative mode)